jgclark/NotePlan-tools/README.md

 - StorageType: select whether you're using iCloud for storage (the default) or Drobpox
 - NumHeaderLines: number of lines at the start of a note file to regard as the header.
 The default is 1.
 Relevant when moving lines around.
 - Username: your username
 - TagsToRemove: list of tags to remove.
-Default '#waiting,#high'
+Default ["#waiting","#high"]

 ## Automatic running
 This can be configured to run automatically using macOS launchctl.